speakeasy-api/sdk-generation-action/README.md

 As such publishing a Swift package through the action creates a new git tag (and corresponding GitHub release) which allows the SDK to be easily imported into Swift projects by the GitHub repository's URL and corresponding version.

-**Note:** Because of the requirement on git tags and GitHub releases, the value of `create_release` is ignored when publishing a Swift SDK through the action.

 ### Terraform Registry

 Publishing a generated terraform provider is possible through the configuration of this action.
 In order to publish, you must do the following: